-12. Policies
+11. Policies

-This section outlines various policies concerning auditors, usage of cellular phones and laptops in lecture, turning in assignments late, regrading assignments, collaboration, and accommodations for students with disabilities.
+This section outlines various policies concerning auditors, usage of cellular phones and laptops in lecture, turning in assignments late, regrading assignments, collaboration, copyright, and accommodations for students with disabilities.

-12.A Auditor Policy
+11.A Auditor Policy

 Casual listeners that attend lecture but do not enroll as auditors are not allowed; you must enroll officially as an auditor.
 If you would like to audit the course please talk to the instructor first!
 Usually we wait until the second week of classes before allowing auditors to enroll, to ensure there is sufficient capacity in the lecture room.
-The requirements for auditors are: (1) attend most of the lectures; (2) take the short in-class quizzes; and (3) perform reasonably well on these quizzes.
-If you do not plan on attending the lectures for the entire semester, then please do not audit the course.
+The requirements for auditors are: (1) attend most of the lectures; (2) complete most of the zyBook coding quizzes and in-class paper quizzes; and (3) perform reasonably well on these quizzes.
+If you do not plan on attending the lectures and keeping up with the reading for the entire semester, then please do not audit the course.
 Please note that students are not allowed to audit the course and then take it for credit in a later year unless there is some kind of truly exceptional circumstance.

-12.B Course Re-Enrollment Policy
+11.B Course Re-Enrollment Policy

 Students are not allowed to enroll for credit for a significant fraction of the course, drop or switch to auditor status, and then re-enroll for credit in a later year.
-A "significant fraction of the course" means after the first prelim; by this time the student will have: attended sevearl lectures, completed multiple programming assignments, and completed several short in-class quizzes.
+A "significant fraction of the course" means after the first prelim; by this time the student will have: attended several lectures, completed multiple programming assignments, and completed several quizzes.
 The student should have plenty of experience to decide whether or not they should drop and take the course in a later year.
-It is not fair for students to have access to assignment solutions and possibly even take the midterm before deciding to drop the course and take it again in a later year; this would essentially enable students to take the course twice to improve their grade.
+It is not fair for students to have access to assignment solutions and possibly even take both prelims before deciding to drop the course and take it again in a later year; this would essentially enable students to take the course twice to improve their grade.

-12.C Cellular Phones and Laptops in Lecture Policy
+11.C Cellular Phones and Laptops in Lecture Policy

 Students are prohibited from using cellular phones and laptops in lecture unless they receive explicit permission from the instructor.
 It is not practical to take notes with a laptop for this course.
-Students will need to write on the handouts, quickly draw pipeline diagrams, and sketch microarchitectural block diagrams during lecture.
+Students will need to write on the handouts, quickly draw state diagrams, and sketch pseudocode during lecture.
 The distraction caused by a few students using (or misusing) laptops during lecture far outweighs any benefit.
 Tablets are allowed as long as they are kept flat and used exclusively for note taking.
 If you feel that you have a strong case for using a laptop during lecture then please speak with the instructor.

-12.D Late Assignment Policy
+11.D Late Assignment Policy

 Programming assignment reports must be submitted electronically in PDF format and the code must be submitted electronically via GitHub.
 No other formats will be accepted!
-Programming assignments must be submitted by 11:59pm on the due date.
+Programming assignments must be submitted by 11:59pm on the due date unless otherwise specified.
 No late submissions will be accepted and no extensions will be granted except for a family or medical emergency.
-We will be using the online CMS assignment submission system.
+We will be using the online Canvas assignment submission system.
 You can continue to resubmit your files as many times as you would like up until the deadline, so please feel free to upload early and often.
 If you submit an assignment even one minute past the deadline, then the assignment will be marked as late.